cdfmlr/crud/README.md

 # crud

-Crud is a golang package helps writing CRUD servers.
+Crud is a golang package that helps writing CRUD servers.
 With this package, all you need is models, while all the rest is done for you automatically.